aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 ./utils/check-block.sh ./workshop/java/exercise-3 <&0
  -->

-# Exercise 3: Adding The Employee Record access patterns
+# 3: Add searchable encryption support to access to Employee data

 In this section, you will learn how to configure searchable encryption to access Employee data.